artnak/artur.zek/content/projects/flag-of-earth.md

 {{> img src="flag-of-earth.jpg" size="small"}}

 The symbol derives from abstraction.
 It's not culturally biased and allows iteration as we progress.
 The Earth's flag is a part of our solar system flags.
-By accepting the symbol, we are accepting (current) values (love, knowledge, responsibility/service, honour and progress) in order to reach Type I civilization.
+By accepting the symbol, we are accepting (current) values (love, peace, knowledge, responsibility/service, honour and progress) in order to reach Type I civilization.
 This, of course, is a suggestion.

 {{ spacer }} {{ spacer }}